The good, the bad, AND ...??

-2. Driving the Ural Sidecar Motorcycle, a booklet, most any Ural Dealer has one.
+2. Driving the Ural Sidecar Motorcycle, a thickish booklet, most any Ural Dealer has one.

-http://bmwmotorcycletech.info/sidecartech.htmon this website for some URL contacts, etc. ...for the literature you WILL want.
+https://bmwmotorcycletech.info/sidecartech.htm on this website for some URL contacts, etc. ...for the literature you will likely want.

 Here is a link for the training folks at Evergreen: http://www.esc.org/ I have a few disagreements with the Evergreen organization and its policies, but you will be prepared, if you read the free downloaded booklets from http://sidecar.com.